Free probation review template and probation best practice tips

 The importance of having a probation review template

 This kind of structure helps all of your probation reviews be as constructive and mutually beneficial as possible.
-You can use the [probation review template ](link to CharlieHR template) that we use internally at CharlieHR as a starting point for your probation review process.
+You can use the probation review template we provide as a starting point for your probation review process – it's just a copy of our own internal one at Charlie.
 This template is designed to make sure your probation reviews are objective, thorough, and constructive, both for you and your new hires.

-Top tips to conduct a probation review: CharlieHR’s approach
+Top tips to conduct a probation review at your small business

 At this point, I’d like to illustrate how your probation review process might go by using how we do probation reviews at CharlieHR as an example.

-1. Setting clear objectives: The probation review process starts with a meeting between the new hire and their hiring manager.
-During this meeting, they set clear objectives and performance targets for the new hire to shoot for, to provide a clear roadmap for their success
+- Setting clear objectives: The probation review process starts with a meeting between the new hire and their hiring manager.
+During this meeting, they set clear objectives and performance targets for the new hire to shoot for, to provide a clear roadmap for their success – that can be KPIs, for example.

-2. Regular check-ins: Regular feedback is important at CharlieHR, which is why we require all hiring managers to have weekly meetings with new hires throughout their probationary period.
-That way, they can resolve any immediate issues, and offer support where needed
+- Regular check-ins: Regular feedback is important at CharlieHR, which is why we require all hiring managers to have weekly meetings with new hires throughout their probationary period.
+That way, they can resolve any immediate issues, and offer support where needed.
+We recommend you have weekly check-ins during your probation review period to support your new hire accordingly.

-3. Monthly objective reviews: The hiring managers at CharlieHR have check-ins monthly as well as weekly so that any potential issues can be resolved early on before they spiral into bigger problems.
-They also allow the new hire to improve before the end of the probation period
+- Monthly objective reviews: The hiring managers at CharlieHR have check-ins monthly as well as weekly so that any potential issues can be resolved early on before they spiral into bigger problems.
+They also allow the new hire to improve before the end of the probation period.

-5. Post-review decision making: At the end of the performance review, our hiring managers at CharlieHR decide whether the new hire has passed probation, needs an extension, or whether the working relationship won’t work out.
+- Post-review decision-making: At the end of the performance review, our hiring managers at CharlieHR decide whether the new hire has passed probation, needs a probation extension, or whether the working relationship won’t work out.
 The decision is made in the best interest of both the new hire, and our team at CharlieHR.

 This is the approach we take at CharlieHR to make sure our probation reviews are fair, transparent, and effective when assessing the new hire’s fit.